MicrosoftDocs/Viva/workplace-analytics-insights/assign-roles.md

    * **Insights Business Leader** - Gets read access to the Insights app reports and insights.

 5. Select **Assign admins**, and then select **+ Add**.
-6. In **Who do you want to assign to this role**, type the first few letters of the user you want to add, and then select the username from the list.
-The admin center limits you to 20 names at a time for a role assignment.
-However, you can repeat these steps to add more users to a role.
+6. In the search field for **Who do you want to assign to this role**, type the first few letters of a name, and then select the name from the list.
+The admin center limits you to assigning 20 names at a time.
+However, you can repeat these steps to assign more users a role.

     ![Assign the selected role](./images/assign-role.png)